International Opportunities and Business Models in the Entrepreneurial Ecosystem

 - Vuorio, A., Torkkeli, L. & Sainio, L.-M. (2020).
 Service Innovation and Internationalization in SMEs: Antecedents and Profitability Outcomes.
 Journal of International Entrepreneurship.

-- Hannes Velt and Anna Vuorio began their Research Visitations in University of South-Australia (UniSA) and The Royal Melbourne Institute of Technology (RMIT) respectively.
+- Hannes Velt and Anna Vuorio began their Research Visitations at University of South-Australia (UniSA) and The Royal Melbourne Institute of Technology (RMIT), respectively.

 - The visitation started with the kick-off event of #ACERE2020 conference in Adelaide, Australia. http://acereconference.com/

 - Hannes presented his article on "Who is Who?
 The Scientific Mapping of the Entrepreneurial Ecosystem Research from 2010-2019" by giving an overview of the research field by exploring its publication records.

 - Anna presented her article on "Antecedents to Bricolage: Institutional Environment and Sensemaking in SMEs".